iamdcj/javascripts/src/objects/object-oriented-js/README.md

 ## Classes
 A `class` represents a particular type of thing in an application, e.g. a car, an animal or say a **person** - **a classification of something**.

-Classes act as templates/blueprints for any instance of that particular thing we create in our program.
+Classes act as templates for any instance of that particular thing we create in our program; classes are the blueprints, __objects are created from the blueprint__.

 People(users) are often something you see in a program, and they play nice with object-oriented programming; you will often need to store a select set of information about a person, or multiple persons; name, age, gender, and you will want some way to print this all in a nice string, a biography.